girder/girder/docs/security.rst

 such as Cherrypy, Jade, PyMongo, etc. Girder's library dependencies reference specific versions, ensuring that arbitrary upstream changes to libraries are not automatically accepted into Girder's environment.
-Conversely, during development, and before releases we work to ensure our dependencies are up to date in order to get the latest security fixes.
+Conversely, during development and before releases we work to ensure our dependencies are up to date in order to get the latest security fixes.